fastlane-queue/fastlane/docs/api.md

 ### Description

-This route returns the stdout results for the executed container.
+This route returns the stdout results for last execution for the job.

 ## API - Job stderr